Trajanson/jounce/README.md

 # [Jounce Streaming Music Radio][jounce]

-[Jounce][jounce] is a streaming music radio service implemented in React-on-Rails and deployed to production via use of AWS and Docker.
+[Jounce][jounce] is a streaming music radio service implemented in React-on-Rails and deployed to production via use of NGINX, AWS and Docker.

 Explore and listen at [jounce.se][jounce]